-Under ASC 205-40, we have the responsibility to evaluate whether conditions and/or events raise substantial doubt about our ability to meet our future financial obligations as they become due within one year after the date that the financial statements are issued.
-As required by this standard, our evaluation shall initially not take into consideration the potential mitigating effects of our plans that have not been fully implemented as of the date the financial statements are issued.
+We have the responsibility to evaluate, based on the provisions of the Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) No. 2014-15, Presentation of Financial Statements - Going Concem (ASU 2014-15), whether conditions and/or events raise substantial doubt about our ability to meet our future financial obligations as they become due within one year after the date that these financial statements are issued.
+Our initial step in the evaluation does not take into consideration the potential mitigating effects of our plans that have not been fully implemented as of the date the financial statements are issued (e.g., continuing to grow revenues from the sales of OMIDRIA, establishing corporate partnerships or licensing agreements, future available debt financing, etc.)

-In performing the first step of this assessment, we concluded that the following conditions raise substantial doubt about our ability to meet our financial obligations as they become due.
-We have a history of net losses (\$66.7 million in 2016) and use significant cash in operating activities (\$51.5 million in 2016).
-For the three months ended March 31, 2017, our net loss was \$15.1 million and cash used in operating activities was \$12.7 million.
-As of March 31, 2017, we had \$33.7 million in cash, cash equivalents and short-term investments available to fund operations and debt service costs.
-We expect to continue to incur negative cash flows until such time as OMIDRIA or other sources of revenue generate sufficient cash inflows to finance our operations and debt service requirements (which debt service will be at least \$6.9 million through May 10, 2018).
-In addition, we also considered that pass-through reimbursement for our commercial product, OMIDRIA, is currently due to expire as of January 1, 2018.
+In performing the first step of this assessment, the derived result is that the following conditions raise substantial doubt about our ability to meet our financial obligations as they become due.
+We have a history of net losses (\$66.7 million in 2016 and \$29.4 million for the six months ended June 30, 2017) and use significant cash in operating activities (\$51.5 million in 2016 and \$20.9 million for the six months ended June 30, 2017).
+As of June 30, 2017, we had \$29.7 million in cash, cash equivalents and short-term investments available to fund operations and debt service costs.
+We expect to continue to incur negative cash flows until such time as OMIDRIA product sales or other sources of revenue (e.g., corporate partnering or licensing) generate sufficient cash inflows to finance our operations and debt service requirements (which debt service will be at least \$6.8 million through August 8, 2018).
+In addition, we also considered that pass-through reimbursement for our commercial product, OMIDRIA, is currently due to expire as of January 1, 2018 if we do not secure similar or separate reimbursement prior to that time.

-In performing the second step of this assessment, we are required to evaluate whether our plans to mitigate the conditions above alleviate the substantial doubt about our ability to meet our obligations as they become due within one year after the date that the financial statements are issued.
-Our future plans include securing continued separate reimbursement (or equivalent reimbursement treatment) for OMIDRIA beyond the January 1, 2018 expiration of pass-through reimbursement, and additional funding sources may include establishing corporate partnerships, establishing collaboration and licensing revenue agreements, and issuing public or private equity securities, including selling common stock through our at-the-market facility (ATM) with JonesTrading Institutional Services LLC (JonesTrading) (see Note 9 for further detail).
-We also have the ability to borrow an additional \$25.0 million that is available at our election under our existing CRG Loan Agreement through September 19, 2017, and an additional \$20.0 million if our OMIDRIA net product sales exceed \$25.0 million or our average market capitalization averages at least \$1.0 billion for any consecutive three month period on or prior to December 31, 2017 (see Note 7 for further detail).
+In performing the second step of this assessment, we are required to evaluate under ASU 2014-15 whether our plans to mitigate the conditions above alleviate the substantial doubt about our ability to meet our obligations as they become due within one year after the date that these financial statements are issued.
+Our future plans include securing continued separate reimbursement (or equivalent reimbursement treatment) for OMIDRIA beyond the January 1, 2018 expiration of pass-through reimbursement, and/or continuing to grow OMIDRIA revenues, and additional funding sources may include establishing corporate partnerships, establishing collaboration and licensing revenue agreements, sale of assets, and issuing public or private equity securities, including selling common stock through our At Market Issuance Sales Agreement (ATM Agreement) with JonesTrading Institutional Services LLC (JonesTrading) (see Note 9 for further detail).
+We also have the ability, at our election, to borrow an additional \$25.0 million that is currently available under our existing CRG Loan Agreement through September 2017.
+In addition, under the CRG Loan Agreement we have the ability to borrow an additional \$20.0 million beyond the abovenoted \$25.0 million if our OMIDRIA net product sales exceed \$25.0 million or if our average market capitalization averages at least \$1.0 billion for any consecutive three-month period on or prior to December 31, 2017 (see Note 7 for further detail).